openpra-org/openpra-monorepo/README.md

 wrappers for underlying C/C++ engines, shared TypeScript definitions, and utility packages for common functions.

-For instance, the `openpra-json-schema` package centralizes the [OpenPRA-MEF (Model Exchange Format) definitions](https://docs.openpra.org/en/model-exchange-formats), while the
+For instance, the `mef-schema` package centralizes the [OpenPRA-MEF (Model Exchange Format) definitions](https://docs.openpra.org/en/model-exchange-formats), while the
 `shared-types` package leverages these definitions to create TypeScript types